TraxlerLab/ColonyPigmentationImageAnalysis/README.md

 ```

 ### Linux
 Any Linux distribution officially supported by [Swift](https://swift.org) will work.
-The instructions here will focus on Ubuntu 18.04 LTS
+The instructions here will focus on Ubuntu 18.04 LTS, but are almost identical in Ubuntu 20.04.

 - Download a Swift release from the [Swift.org downloads page](https://swift.org/download/).
 Example: